 “The health disparities for low-income women and women of color are enormous,” noted Cecile Richards, president of Planned Parenthood, which provides full-service reproductive health care — including non-controversial procedures such as annual pelvic exams — to women who cannot get it elsewhere.

 But social and religious conservatives have been fighting health care reform, which would broaden access to reproductive health care, with the passion they normally reserve for bashing Roe v Wade.
-That’s why it’s hard to believe they really care about black women — or their children.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+That’s why it’s hard to believe they really care about black women — or their children.The change on Nostrand will make the one on Franklin look minor

 Extremely well stated Whynot!